Fall Session: September 11 - November 12, 2017

 Cancellation and Refund Policy

-- All cancellations must be received in writing (email, fax or letter)
+- All cancellations must be received in writing (email or letter) by noon on Friday, January 26, 2018 to receive a refund

-- Refunds are not issued after the course has begun.
-Substitutions may be made anytime before the beginning of the course by informing the Office of Industrial Outreach.
+- No refunds will be issued after the course has begun.
+Substitutions may be made anytime before the beginning of the course by informing the Office of Industrial Outreach

-- If the course is canceled, enrollees will be advised and receive a full refund.
+- If the course is cancelled, enrollees will be advised and receive a full refund